mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual void SetDefaults()

 Allows you to set the properties of this tile.
 Many properties are stored as arrays throughout Terraria's code.

+### public virtual void PostSetDefaults()

+Allows you to override some default properties of this tile, such as Main.tileNoSunLight and Main.tileObsidianKill.

 ### public virtual bool KillSound(int i, int j)